The Best Utah National Parks for Baby Boomers

-With 5 national parks and numerous national monuments, Utah is an active boomer traveler’s dream destination.
-On our Utah trips, we’ve enjoyed sweeping vistas and unique adventures without the crowds typical of the national park scene.
-Read about our adventures to plan your trip to Utah National Parks and Monuments.
+Updated 04.01.2019: With 5 national parks and numerous national monuments, Utah is an active boomer traveler’s dream destination.
+On our Utah national parks road trips, we’ve soaked in sweeping vistas, photographed mesmerizing sunrises and sunsets plus enjoyed unique adventures without the crowds typical of the national park scene.

 Discovering Canyonlands National Park

-Canyons, mesas, two rivers, deep gorges—boomer travelers won’t know where to look first when visiting Canyonlands National Park.
+Canyons, mesas, two rivers, deep gorges—boomer travelers won’t know where to look first when visiting Canyonlands National Park near Moab, Utah.
+This vast national park covers three distinct regions—Island in the Sky, Needles and the Maze.
+You’ll be hard-pressed to visit them all in one trip.
+On a first-time visit, we recommend combining Island in the Sky and Arches National Park as they are fairly close together.
 Read more about our experience by clicking on Discovering Canyonlands National Park.

 Canyonlands National Park Photography Tour

-Try our two-day tour to experience Canyonlands from a photographer’s point of view.
+Try our two-day Canyonlands photography tour to experience Canyonlands from a photographer’s point of view.
 You might see the park with new eyes.
+We offer detail information on where and when to be for the best sunrises, sunsets and landscape photos.
+Boomer travelers will love photographing this distinctive national park.
 To read more of our advice, click on Canyonlands National Park Photography Tour.

 Nature’s Windows at Arches National Park

 Over 2,000 natural sandstone arches fill Arches National Park near Moab, Utah.
 Active baby boomers will discover them while hiking, biking or car touring in this easy-to-explore national park.
+Combine your exploration with a visit to Canyonland’s Island in the Sky region.
 To read about our Arches National Park experience, click on Nature’s Windows at Arches National Park.

 Hiking to Lower Calf Creek Falls in Grand Staircase-Escalante